ChristopherJamesN/katy-hiking-trails/README.md

 # README
+A web application built on Rails used to list maintained hiking trails in the Katy, Texas area.
 Hosted on Heroku here: https://katy-hiking-trails.herokuapp.com/

 ## Installation
 To test out this application locally, fork and clone the repo.